Aditya19Joshi01/helical-assignment/helical-model/README.md

 * **Data Loading:** Loads the required local `.h5ad` dataset from `/app/data/sample_data.h5ad`.
 * **Preprocessing:** Reduces the feature count (e.g., to **3000 genes**) to speed up the fine-tuning process for demonstration.
 * **Fine-Tuning:** Initializes and fine-tunes the **Geneformer** model on the loaded data.
+* **Print Metadata:** Outputs dataset shape and other relevant information to the console for verification.
 * **Artifact Generation:** Generates the following output files:
     * `raw_logits.csv`
     * `predicted_celltypes.csv`